dancingCamel/WHO-Mortality-Data-API/README.md

 # WHO Mortality Data API

-An API to allows easier querying of the World Health Organization's mortality data database.
+An API to allow easier querying of the World Health Organization's Mortality.

 All data is returned in JSON format.

 ## Data available
 The following datasets are available for searching:
+- Country list and country codes
-- country codes *not implemented*
+- country populations *not implemented*
 - ICD-10 codes *not implemented*
-- country populations *not implemented*
-- Mortality (cause of death) *not implemented*
+- Mortality (cause of death) numbers *not implemented*

 ## Endpoints
 The following endpoints are available (grouped by section):